 Halyna was born in 1943 during World War II.
 Almost 80 years later, the war overtook her again in Mykolaiv, where she lived with her daughter.

 “Due to health problems, I was unable to go abroad with my daughter.
 And we no longer have relatives whom we could ask for help.
 So, we contacted this boarding house, and I was impressed with the conditions and attitude here.
 I was provided with a mobility walker and everything else I needed.
 Thank you for your support!
 I can’t imagine what I would do if it weren’t for you,” commented Halyna in a moving manner.

 Yuriy is 79 years of age.
 Before the war, he used to live in Kyiv.

 “In March of this year, my daughters and grandchildren fled abroad because of Russian aggression.
 I didn’t want to leave my hometown, so I stayed in my house in Kyiv.
 However, without the help of my family, it became difficult for me to take care of myself.
 One of my daughters applied to this boarding house and I was accepted.
 I am thankful to the staff for their great attitude and all their support,” shared Yuriy.

 We focus on the provision of medicines, purchase of goods, prompt delivery of food and basic necessities, making arrangements for logistics, food and accommodation for migrants, as well as short-term financial assistance to those affected by military hostilities.
 Every month we process between 150 and 300 applications from various volunteer organisations and war victims.
-As of 01st July 2022, the amount of assistance provided by the EXMO Save Ukraine Relief Fund exceeds $1,300,000.
+As of 01st July 2022, the amount of assistance provided by the EXMO Save Ukraine relief project exceeds $1,300,000.
 Visit our official website to make a crypto donation or contact us directly.